How to Improve Your Home’s EPC Rating

 How to improve your EPC rating

 Improving your property’s EPC is a win-win.
-Not only will it benefit you with lower energy bills, but you’ll also be reducing your carbon emissions and impact on the environment.
-You’ll also notice that your home stays warmer for longer, requires less energy to heat up and you might even see an increase in value.
+Not only will it benefit you with lower energy bills, but you’ll also be reducing your carbon emissions.
+The impact on the environment will be less.
+You’ll also notice that your home stays warmer for longer.
+It requires less energy to heat up and you might even see an increase in value.

 The key to improving your EPC rating is to focus on energy efficiency.
-There are plenty of options available to you here.
+To enhance your property’s energy performance rating, you might consider various strategies.
 These include:

 Double glazing

 Windows are a common source of heat loss for a property.
-This is especially true if your property hasn’t yet upgraded to double glazing yet.
-Even if you do have double glazing which was added some time ago, you may wish to upgrade to more modern, more energy efficient versions.
+This is especially true if your property hasn’t yet upgraded to double glazing.
+Even if you have double glazing that was added some time ago, you may wish to upgrade.
+More modern versions are more energy efficient.

 Seek out draughts